 The parameters a1' and a2' determine, respectively, how quickly the function I(t) rises in the infection phase and how quickly it decays in the lysis phase.
+Those parameters are related with the maximum slope that the model reaches at the midpoint but not directly represent it.
 The time point tmid' determines (but does not exactly represent) the time at which the intensity has risen to half of its maximum, similar to the case of the simple sigmoidal model.
 The time point tmid2' (enforced to be larger than tmid') determines the time at which the intensity has decayed halfway from its maximum to its final value.
 The final value of the intensity is given by Ifinal.
 The double-sigmoidal model has six independent parameters to be fit, the maximum and final intensities Imax and Ifinal, the two time points tmid' and tmid2', and the two slope parameters a1' and a2'.

 Fitting procedure.
-For all three models, we fitted the mathematical equations to the observed time courses via likelihood maximization, using the nls.lm function in the minpack.lm package of R.
+After controlling the data for satisfying the minimum requirements of having a signal we run the fitting algorithm.
+There are two elements we consider to assume data carry some signal.
+The variation of the data between its minimum and maximum values must be greater than 0.1 and the maximum intensity that the signal reach should be at least reach a threshold value that varies due to the changes in microscope during the span of multiple experiments.
+Those values are clearly mentioned in Github repository.
+If those requirements do not satisfy the data is labeled with no-signal.
+For the remaining samples, we fitted the mathematical equations of sigmoidal and double-sigmoidal models to the observed time courses via likelihood maximization, using the nls.lm function in the minpack.lm package of R.

 To guarantee robust fitting, we ran nls.lm repeatedly on the same time course, up to 500 times, and selected the parameter choices that produced the overall best fit among all replicate fits for the same time course.
 We generally repeated the fitting procedure only until we had obtained 20 successful fits.
 (A successful fit is one in which the function nls.lm does not error out and returns valid parameter estimates.)
 In rare cases in which even 500 iterated calls of nls.lm did not result in a single successful fit, we concluded that the given model could not accurately describe that time course.